sneakerhax/Posts/posts/Broken into Offensive Security.md

 **Scenario 3 - None**

 You do not like structured learning or classroom environments.
 However you have taught yourself how to do hackthebox challenges.
 You are willing to put in the effort to find a job that will except your style of learning.
-You decide that building personal projects and posting them publicly will display your skills.
+You decide that building personal projects and posting them publicly will demonstrate the skills necessary to get a job.

 **Scenario 4 - Alphabet Soup**